kingsznhone/FastLZMA2Net/README.md

 It is reconmended using x64.

-x86 arch may have potential malfunction.
+x86 may have potential malfunction.

 # Installation